avast/ep-stats/README.md

 ev = experiment.evaluate_agg(goals)
 ```

-`ev` contains evaluations of exposures, metrics and checks.
-This will have following output.
+`ev` contains evaluations of exposures, metrics, and checks.
+This will provide the following output.

 `ev.exposures`: